 In recent travels visiting GCI conferences and congregations around the world, I’ve been addressing our vision for Healthy Church.
-A key aspect of realizing that vision is having in place within each of our congregations what we call the “faith, hope & love venues”—places where, by the Spirit, church health emerges.
-Below is an infographic (click to enlarge) followed by explanatory text that looks at each venue.
+A key aspect of realizing that vision is having in place within each of our congregations what we call the “faith, hope & love avenues”—places where, by the Spirit, church health emerges.
+Below is our Team Based-Pastor Led Model (click to enlarge and download the pdf) followed by explanatory text that looks at each avenue.
 I ask that you prayerfully study this material and discuss it with your leaders. —Greg Williams

 - A target community: a healthy church has identified its target community —unchurched people who live near where the congregation meets.
 The target community is well-matched to the gifts/resources of the congregation.
 Some congregations will decide to move and relaunch in order to meet in the midst of their target community that they are able to connect with and therefore serve well.
 (For more about identifying and connecting with a target community, click here).